 "That storm really picked up.
 Glad as hell it's not me out there."
 Just thinking about it repulsed him.

 "I'm glad that you're in here, too.
 I hope that you'll sleep well tonight."
-Rezzi commented as she sat with her legs under the kotatsu table.
+Rezzi sat with her legs under the kotatsu table.

 "I'm fine with a pillow and a blanket.
 I've never slept on anything else but the floor, so it would be weird for me to start doing it now."
 Besides, it wasn't that much different than how the Japanese did it.
 The only difference was that there was no futon to separate his body from the floor.

 A blue pillow hit him in the chest, followed by a light blue, heavy blanket.
 "I hope that these are good enough.
 I can give you more if you want them," the girl smiled slightly.

 "This is fine," it was better than sleeping in a roll of old rug and that was all he could ask for.

 "Tomorrow I'll be at school, so I want you to stay at home and be on your best behavior.
 When I come back, I'll have gifts for you."
 While she knew that he wasn't an animal, he definitely wasn't human.
 How intelligent he was, and what knowledge he held of anything human was beyond her.
 More than anything, it was a statement instructing him to be careful because she was not around to help him.

 "You don't have to do that."
 Really, he could just find something to wear somewhere.
 He wasn't particular.

 "I can't have you going around with nothing to wear.
 Oh, before I forget…" She made her way over to him, running her hands down his arms and legs, and wrapping them around his waist.
 It was nothing sexual, in fact it was very professional but it still weirded him out no matter how many times it was done.
 Tarvos was never one to long for the touch of another and had rarely been touched in any kind of manner.

 "What are you doing?"
 He blinked, befuddled as to what purpose the girl's actions proved.